Do Big Quakes Increase Global Seismic Activity?

-Professor EMILY BRODSKY (UCSC): There was a real change in understanding about distant connections between earthquakes at the time of an earthquake in Southern California called the Landers earthquake.
+P: There was a real change in understanding about distant connections between earthquake at the time of an earthquake in Southern California called the Landers earthquake.

 HARRIS: The Chilean quake last month triggered tiny quakes in Nebraska, Brodsky says.

-Prof. BRODSKY: In some sense, there is a possibility that this is an aftershock sequence of Sumatra - but I want to say that very cautiously.
-Its a possibility; it is not something we know.
+P: In some sense, there is a possibility that this is an aftershock sequence of Sumatra - but I want to say that very cautiously.
+It's a possibility; it is not something we know.

-Mr. MICHEAL: It doesnt mean that they are evenly spaced out in time.
+MONTAGNE: It doesn't mean that they are evenly spaced out in time.
 But randomly, it means that actually, there will be sort of what seem like clusters that are really just coincidence.

-Mr. MICHAEL: I think when people think theres an interconnectedness, then they think, well, theres been a lot of big earthquakes, they should be really worried right now that theres going to be more.
-I dont think thats the case.
+MONTAGNE: I think when people think there's an interconnectedness, then they think, well, there's been a lot of big earthquakes, they should be really worried right now that there's going to be more.
+I don't think that's the case.